AngelinoVerhaeghe/AngelinoVerhaeghe/README.md

 👨🏻‍💻  **About Me**

-💡   Currently working as a Full Stack Developer at DX-Solutions.
+💡   Currently working as a Full Stack Developer.

 🎓 I followed a Full Stack Developer education at Syntra West.